Severson-Group/eMach/docs/source/EM_analyzers/bfield_spm_inner_rotor.rst

 Input from User
 *********************************

-For this analyzer to work, users must provide the below listed information via the `SPM_InnerRotorPMFieldProblem`
+For this analyzer to work, users must provide the below listed information via the `BFieldSPM_InnerRotorProblem` class.

 .. csv-table:: `SPM_InnerRotorPMFieldProblem`
    :file: input_rotor_b_field.csv